Microsoft/MCW-Lift-and-Shift-ARM/Whiteboard design session/WDS trainer guide - Lift and shift.md

 -   Determine your target customer audience.

--   Determine customer's business needs to address your solutio.n
+-   Determine customer's business needs to address your solution.

 -   Design and diagram your solution.